NVIDIA/aistore/docs/configuration.md

 ![Configuration: local filesystems](images/ais-config-2-commented.png)

-In production we use an alternative configuration called `fspaths`: the section of the [config](/deploy/dev/local/aisnode_config.sh) that includes a number of local directories, whereby each directory is based on a different local filesystem.
+In production, we use an alternative configuration called `fspaths`: the section of the [config](/deploy/dev/local/aisnode_config.sh) that includes a number of local directories, whereby each directory is based on a different local filesystem.

-> Terminology: *mountpath* is a triplet **(local filesystem (LFS), disks that this LFS utilizes, LFS directory)**.
-The following rules are enforced: 1) different mountpaths use different LFSes, and 2) different LFSes use different disks.

-> The terms `fspath` (aka `filesystem path`) and `mountpath` are used interchangeably throughout AIStore docs and sources.
-When `fspath` configuration is enabled, the 1-to-1 relationship between configured `mountpaths` and local filesystems is enforced and validated at all times.
+For `fspath` and `mountpath` terminology and details, please see section [Managing Mountpaths](#managing-mountpaths) in this document.

 An example of 12 fspaths (and 12 local filesystems) follows below: